robfallows/tunguska-reactive-aggregate/README.md

 This helper can be used to reactively publish the results of an aggregation.

+Versions 1.2.3 and prior did not require `simpl-schema` and `lodash`, but they are now required.
+(Only the `set` functionality of `lodash` is imported, if you're concerned about the full package bloating your code size).
+Install them in your project with:

+`meteor npm i simpl-schema`

+`meteor npm i lodash`

 Originally based on `jcbernack:reactive-aggregate`.

 This clone removes the dependency on `meteorhacks:reactive-aggregate` and instead uses the underlying MongoDB Nodejs library.
 In addition, it uses ES6/7 coding, including Promises and `import/export` syntax, so should be `import`ed into your (server) codebase where it's needed.